 Finding A King Shepherd Breeder

-Because the King Shepherd is a relatively new breed, there are only a few reputable and well-known breeders in America.
-The AKSC list a few reputable breeders on their page, however, there are also a few extra that can be found using online search engines.
-If you struggle to find any suitable breeders, or one that you like, then contact the AKSC and they will be undoubtedly happy to point you in the right direction.
+Because it is a relatively new breed, there are only a few reputable and well-known breeders in America.
+The AKSC list a few reputable breeders on their page.
+However, there are also a few extras that can be found using online search engines.
+If you struggle to find any suitable breeders or one that you like, then contact the AKSC and they will be undoubtedly happy to point you in the right direction.

 All in all, make sure that you read reviews, speak to those on King Shepherd online forums, and meet the breeder before you make any decisions about whether to proceed with them.
-Afterall, this is a big decision which deserves thorough research and time invested.
+After all, this is a big decision that deserves thorough research and time invested.